Ishtori Haparchi: Editions

-Memorialization
+Legacy

-Ishtori Haparchi was Memorialized in the State of Israel by naming streets after him in major cities such as Jerusalem and Tel Aviv.
+Ishtori Haparchi was memorialized in the State of Israel by having streets named after him in major cities such as Jerusalem and Tel Aviv.
 In the Beit She'an area, several sites are named after him: Ein Kaftor and Ein Perach are two springs located between Tirat Zvi and Ein HaNatziv; near Beit She'an, there is Tel Ishtori, as well as a spring named Ma'ayan Ishtori.

 In 2015, a book was published compiling scholarly articles in Hebrew focusing on the life and legacy of Ishtori HaParhi; the book is titled Rabbi Ishtori HaParhi: A Pioneer in the Study of the Land of Israel.
 The volume was edited by Israel Rosenson and Shlomo Glicksberg and was published by Efrata College of Education in Jerusalem.